-Large mining companies often have internal evaluation teams that can jump on a potential opportunity that comes in the door and they start examining it quickly.
-These evaluation teams are experienced at what they do and can provide their management with advice even if working with only limited data.
-This help management decide early on whether to pursue the opportunity or walk away.
+Large mining companies have their in-house evaluation teams that will jump on a potential opportunity that comes in the door and start examining it quickly.
+These evaluation teams are experienced at what they do and can provide management with solid advice even if working with only limited data.
+This help management decide very early on whether to pursue the opportunity or walk away.
 They are not right all of the time but more than often they save their company from wasting money on projects unlikely to fly.

-You don’t have an in-house technical team ready to hit the ground running.
-If the project is early stage, management often feels it is better to put money into the ground rather than on early studies.
+You don’t have an in-house technical team sitting around ready to hit the ground running.
+Management needs to know if this project has a chance.
+If the project is early stage, sometimes management thinks it is better to put money into the ground rather than on early studies.

 It is possible to do both